Ventura DMV Hearing Attorney

 You only have ten days to request a driver's license suspension hearing.
-After your arrest, the DMV will automatically suspend your driver's license for thirty days unless you schedule a driver's license hearing.
+After being arrested for DUI, the DMV will automatically suspend your driver's license for thirty days unless you schedule a driver's license hearing.
 At the hearing, an attorney can help you demonstrate that your license should not be suspended.
 After an arrest, you should not wait to schedule a hearing, even if you have a good case.

 DMV Hearing Process